zeusssz/hercules-obfuscator/README.md

 - **Opaque Predicates:** Uses complex conditions that always evaluate to true or false, obscuring actual purpose.
 - **Dynamic Code Generator:** Generates code blocks from the script itself, to complicate static analysis.

-Let me know if this works for you!

 >[!TIP]
 >You can customize your level of obfuscation through the `config.lua` file.
 ---